lokesh-patil57/CyberShield/README.md

 - The application runs in debug mode by default
 - Always keep your Gemini API key secure
 - The chat feature requires an active internet connection
+- RAG functionality requires the provided PDF file in the correct location